 Every woman is different, and depending on how your baby grows, your belly button could be barely affected.

-As your belly grows, there could be a significant amount of pressure put on your belly button that can make your piercing painful.
-The piercing can rub against clothing and get stuck, many moms describe this as a pulling sensation.
-If you experience this it’s important you remove your piercing.
+As your belly grows, there could be a significant amount of pressure on your belly button that can make your piercing painful.
+The piercing can also rub against clothing and get stuck.
+Many moms describe this as a pulling sensation.
+If you experience this, it’s important you remove your piercing.

 The traditional piercing does not allow enough “wiggle room,” which can lead to significant irritation.
 Some piercings are flexible and designed specifically for pregnancy.